 C. Possess the credentials to move ahead in the process

-4. Various committee members during the screening process may be asked to seek additional material on the candidates whom have insufficient materials.
-Most of research will be completed by the Wesleyan SID and other assigned personnel.
+4. During the screening process, various committee members may be asked to seek additional material on the candidates whom have insufficient materials.
+Most of the research will be completed by Wesleyan's Director of Athletics Communications and other assigned personnel.

 5. When the Hall of Fame Committee convenes in person and/or by conference call the “need more information candidates” will be reviewed first.

-6. At the selection meeting, voting members will be asked to vote for their top 15 candidates.
-Nominees who receive at least three votes will continue.
+6. Voting members will recieve in advance of the meeting: the nomination spreadsheet and top 15 candidates selected by the Wesleyan Athletic Director.
+Members will be allowed to select addicational candidates from the pool; those will be added to the AD list for full Committee review.
+The final list of nominations will be distributed at the selection meeting and will be the starting point of the voting process.
+During the first round of voting, nominees who recieve at least three votes will continue.
 Discussion of remaining candidates will take place prior to the second round of voting.
 In the second round, voting members will vote for their top ten candidates.
-Nominees who receive at least four votes will move on.
-In the third round members will vote for their top six candidates.
-Nominees receiving at least five votes will continue.
+Nominees who recieve at least four votes will move on.
+In the third round, members will vote for their top six candidates.
+Nominees recieving at least five votes will continue.
 Discussion of remaining candidates will take place prior to the fourth round of voting.
 In the fourth round, voting members will vote for their top four candidates.
 Votes will be tabulated and the top four candidates will become eligible for the committee to make their selections for entry.
-In the case of a tie voting members will discuss each nominee in question.
+In the case of a voting tie, members will discuss each nominee in question.
 A second vote will take place if the committee feels it is necessary after their deliberations.
 The Athletic Director, or his/her designate, will count the committee's votes.
 All voting will be kept confidential.
-However, the committee may decide not to induct four candidates in any given year if they believe that the pool is not worthy of consideration.
+The committee may decide to induct between four-six candidates.
+The induction group can consist of any make up- athletes, coaches, contributors and teams.

-7. A quorum must be present (a minimum of eight out of ten selection committee members).
+7. A quorum must be present either in person or via conference (a minimum of eight out of ten selection committee members).

-Hall of Fame Award Dinner will be held each year at Commencement/Reunion Weekend or fall Homecoming.
+Hall of Fame Award Dinner will be held bi-annualy at Reunion & Commencement or Homecoming/Family Weekend.